 One of the key advantages Indiegogo has over its competitors is the ability to integrate Facebook Pixel.
 By integrating a little piece of code, it allows you to track the result of your Google and Facebook Ads.
 This data will allow you to better target potential backers and reach a more relevant audience.

-Indiegogo also allows a Google Analytics integration, so you can view real-time data regarding your traffic.
-Google Analytics provides extremely thorough information about sources, conversions, bottlenecks, and much more.
+Indiegogo also allows a Google Analytics 4 integration, so you can view real-time data regarding your traffic.
+It provides extremely thorough information about sources, conversions, bottlenecks, and much more.

 Last but not least, Indiegogo allows you to access your backer list as it updates.
 So, you can export this info at any point during your campaign and use it to generate more loyal backers.

-One of the main attributes of your crowdfunding campaign page is your campaign video.
+One of the main attributes of your campaign page is your crowdfunding video.
 It is the first thing potential backers will see when they visit your campaign.
-This Indiegogo review also includes a review of the video hosting options you get.
+This review also includes a review of the video hosting options you get.
 So, let’s get to it.

 Indiegogo uses third-party platforms like YouTube and Vimeo for hosting your campaign videos.
 While competitors have their own video hosting services, Indiegogo’s option is not bad either.
 Let’s look at some pros and cons of hosting your campaign video on YouTube:

 When deciding whether to use YouTube or Vimeo, consider these differences between them.
-YouTube can give you access to a more general audience, Vimeo is more for creative types.
-YouTube is also free, in contrast to Vimeo, where you will need a Pro account for hosting multiple videos.
+YouTube can give you access to a more general audience, while Vimeo is more for creative types.
+YouTube is also free, in contrast to Vimeo, where you will need a Pro account to host multiple videos.
 Nevertheless, Vimeo is meant for higher-quality videos, so choose the one that matches you best.

-Here is another crucial part of this Indiegogo review – the perks!
-Essentially, perks are “rewards” you give to your backers as a thank you for their contribution.
+Here is another crucial part of this review – Indiegogo perks!
+Essentially, perks are “rewards” you give to your backers as a thank-you for their contribution.
 Indiegogo allows you to offer 20 levels of perks to your backers.
 But why should you use perks in your campaign?